FAQs

 attend social dances?

-previous dance experience.
-If you're interested in weekly group
+dance experience.
+If you're interested in weekly group classes, our

 Q: Do I need a partner to take classes or attend social